Manu96012/compress-images/README.md

 ## Contributing
 Contributions are welcome!
 Please check our [Contributing Guidelines](CONTRIBUTING.md) before submitting changes.

+## Security
+If you find a security vulnerability, please check our [Security Policy](.github/SECURITY.md) for reporting guidelines.

 ## Installation
 1. Clone this repository into your preferred directory (recommended: **_/usr/local/bin/_**).
 2. Add an alias for the script: